Troubleshooting Alluxio

 Coordinator Failure

-The coordinator handles metadata operations.
-It persists its state to the metastore and can recover upon restart.
+The coordinator runs the Alluxio job service, which is responsible for managing asynchronous jobs like distributed loads for preloading cache.
+It persists its job history and can recover its state upon restart.
 Kubernetes will automatically restart a failed coordinator pod.
-If job history is corrupted, unfinished jobs may be lost and need to be resubmitted.
+If the job history is corrupted, any unfinished jobs may be lost and will need to be resubmitted.

 Worker Failure